bozho/console/README.md

     * "Snap to desktop edge" is ignored when Win key is down.
     * Active auto horizontal scroll in search combobox.
     * Fix restoring with "Snap to desktop edge".
+    * Fix crash when attaching a console with a screen bigger than ConsoleZ's view.

 Changes in 1.12.0 (09 Oct 2014)